How Much You Should Really Be Spending on Clothing Every Month

-We can confidently say we spend a substantial amount of our paycheck on clothes, but what exactly should we be spending?
+We can confidently say that we spend a substantial amount of our hard-earned paycheck on clothes, but what exactly should our clothing budget be?
 To be quite frank, we had no idea, which is why we were excited to research this story.
-And just in case you’re in the dark about your spending habits as well, we thought we’d bring the matter to light with a super simple equation.
-Get ready for your reality check…
+And just in case you’re in the dark about your spending habits as well, we thought we’d bring the matter to light with a super-simple equation.

-According to award-winning financial planner, Pete Dunn, you should spend 5% of your monthly budget on clothing.
+According to Dunn, you should spend 5% of your monthly income on clothing.
 To find the exact dollar amount you should be spending per month, multiply your take-home pay by .05.

-You likely don’t have much cash to spare on non-essentials, so focus your spending at more affordable stores that are still high quality, such as Zara, Topshop, and ASOS.
+You likely don’t have much cash to spare on non-essentials, so focus your spending at more affordable stores that are still high quality—such as Zara, Topshop, Everlane, Mango, H&M, and ASOS.

 Your disposable income is growing, but your expenses might be too, if, for example, you’ve upgraded your car or apartment.
 Accordingly, keep your thrifty shopping haunts in regular rotation and choose one clothing item a month on which to spend slightly more.

-You likely are feeling relatively comfortable financially, and have the freedom to purchase a few nicer items for yourself.
-At this bracket, clothing and accessories from mid-priced boutiques like Shopbop.com are a good fit.
+You likely are feeling relatively comfortable financially and have the freedom to purchase a few nicer items for yourself.
+At this bracket, clothing and accessories from mid-priced boutiques like Shopbop are a good fit.

-At this point, you can afford to splurge on a luxury item that you’ll have forever.
-Consider adding a classic Burberry London trench or similarly timeless items to your closet.
-Just make sure to limit these clothing purchases, so you don’t exceed 5% of your take-home pay.
+If you’re in this income bracket, you can afford to splurge on a luxury item that you’ll have forever.
+Consider adding a classic pair of Manolo Blahnik pumps or timeless items to your closet.
+Just make sure to limit these clothing purchases so you don’t exceed spending 5% of your take-home pay.

 Hopefully, this guide has helped you figure out how much you should be spending on clothes per month.
 But like we’ve said before, you know your financial situation best.